OmerSturm/OmerSturm/README.md

   <div class="card">
   <div class="column">
-  <p>-I have been learning software development for about a year now (2022),
-looking to expand my knowledge and build a lot of cool stuff with the community! </p>
+  -I have been learning software development for about a year now (2022), looking to expand my knowledge and build a lot of cool stuff with the community!
   </div>
   </div>

 <div class="card-hader"><h2 align="center">🦾Skils🦾</h2></div>
 <div class="card">
   <div class="column">
-  <p> -I am most comfortable working with c# as it was the first programing language I learned and built most projects in, ranging from web apps with the dot net framework to games with the unity game engine,but i can also hold my own when working with javascript or python.<br/><br/>
+   -I am most comfortable working with c# as it was the first programing language I learned and built most projects in, ranging from web apps with the dot net framework to games with the unity game engine,but i can also hold my own when working with javascript or python.<br/><br/>
-I also have some experience working with CSS and HTML as I build all of the UI for my websites myself.<br/><br/>I'm quick to pick up new teqnolagis and always want to learn more!</p>
+I also have some experience working with CSS and HTML as I build all of the UI for my websites myself.<br/><br/>I'm quick to pick up new teqnolagis and always want to learn more!
   </div>
   <h3 align="center">languages</h3>
  <div class="row">